ItalyStrap/advanced-control-manager/readme.txt

 == Changelog ==

 = 2.5.0 =
-Release Date: March 14th, 2017
+Release Date: April 1st, 2017

-Dev time: 20h
+Dev time: 100h

-* Added New Shortcodes for column in editor only for beta version (do not use it).
+* Added New Shortcodes for column in editor only for beta version (do not use it)
 * Added New Shortcode Factory Class
-* Added New Config class for internal use.
+* Added New Config class for internal use
+* Added New Widget Editor in alpha version (do not use it)
+* Added New Customizer controllers (Multicheckbox)
 * Better name for future Grouped Posts Widget
+* Improvements of the CSS Class Generator
+* Improvements of the Font selector for customizer
 * Some refactoring for the Carousel Class
 * Some refactoring for the Social Share Class
 * Refactoring of the widget loader
 * Refactoring of the Web Fonts Lazy Loading
+* Refactoring of the entire plugin file structure (Big changes)
+* Refactoring of the Widgets and Shortcodes Factory
 * Other refactoring for general files
 * Fixed array to string conversion in Carousel.php
+* Fixed post exclusion on archi page for Post.php (Widget and Shortcode)
+* Fixed undefined index in Fonts.php
+* Fixed empy value for width and height in Carousel
+* Deprecated old Widget namespace, now it is ItalyStrap\Widgets;

 = 2.4.2 =
 Release Date: February 25th, 2017